tony612/the-zen-of-elixir/README.md

 * [Mocks and explicit contracts](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/)

-Elixir is dynamic typed, so tests are important.
+Elixir is dynamically typed, so tests are important.
 It's functional, so it's very different to write tests.
 Forget what you know and learn from this great post.

 ## Phoenix